damionw/pythonbcp/README.md

 # Python BCP

+## Overview

 **Python BCP** is a python module that facilitates direct BCP data transfers to a SQL Server database

+## Build requirements

+FreeTDS is required, as are the Python development headers and libraries.

+Running setup.py works as you'd normally expect

+### Windows

-To build on Windows, Anaconda is recommended
+On Windows, Anaconda is recommended

     [Building Packages with Anaconda](https://github.com/ReactionMechanismGenerator/RMG-Py/wiki/Creating-Anaconda-Binary-Packages)
     [...and](https://conda.io/docs/build_tutorials/windows.html)